frankframework/frank-manual/docs/source/advancedDevelopment/properties/framework.rst

 testtool.enabled
   Defines whether a Ladybug testreport is created when an adapter executes.
 The default value is ``true``.
 The value of this property is applied after the Frank!Framework has been restarted.
 This setting can be adjusted at runtime, see :ref:`frankConsoleDiskUsage`.

+ibistesttool.directory
+  Defines the directory used by Ladybug to store test reports.
+See the note at the end of subsection :ref:`capture`.

 warnings.suppress.defaultvalue
   In a Frank config, you can assign values to properties.
 Some properties have a default value.
 When you assign to a property its default value, the Frank!Framework detects this redundant assignment.
 When this property is false (the default), the Frank!Framework issues a warning in the status page of the Frank!Console.
 When this property is true, the warning is suppressed.